codeforequity-at/botium-crawler/README.md

 Milliseconds to wait for the bot to present the prompt ore response.
 Useful if the bot sends multiple responses at once.

+    $ botium-crawler-cli crawler-run --waitForPrompt 1000

+**--storeParams**

+If you would like to generate/overwrite the `./botium-crawler.json` file with you currect parameters, you can turn this flag on.
+This way the parameter are going to be read from this file for the next run.
+By default the flag is `false`.

+    $ botium-crawler-cli crawler-run --config ./botium.json --storeParams true

+    Content of ./botium-crawler.json:
+    {
+      "recycleUserFeedback": true,
+      "output": "./crawler-result",
+      "incomprehension": [],
+      "config": "./botium.json",
+      "entryPoints": [],
+      "numberOfWelcomeMessages": 0,
+      "depth": 5,
+      "ignoreSteps": [],
+      "mergeUtterances": true,
+      "waitForPrompt": 100
+    }

 ##### Example of crawler-run usage

 In this example the botium echo connector will be used,